-Tip #1: It Starts With Prep
+TIP 1: It Starts With Prep

-Tip #2: Keep Product on the Lighter SideWhile it’s understandably tempting to pile on layers of concealer to mask dark circles, packing on product might be the cause of your creasing.
-“Applying too much concealer is the number-one cupliprit of creasing; your skin simply can’t handle the amount of product,” says Deenihan.
+TIP 2: Keep the Amount of Product You Apply on the Lighter SideWhile it’s understandably tempting to pile on layers of concealer to mask dark circles, packing on product might be the cause of your creasing.
+“Applying too much concealer is the number-one culprit of creasing; your skin simply can’t handle the amount of product,” says Deenihan.
 “If you’re prone to creasing, you truly need the best of both worlds, something lightweight that also delivers a lot of coverage at once.”
 Her recommendation?
 The Lorac Pro Soft Focus Longer Concealer.
 She explains that this is especially great for mature skin because it doesn’t require powder, which can look dry, to set it.
-We also love the Dermablend Cover Care Full Coverage Concealer.
+We also love the Lancôme Teint Idole Ultra Wear Camouflage Concealer.

-Tip #3: Application Is Key
+TIP 3: Application Is Key

-Tip #4: Midday Touch-Ups
+TIP 4: Midday Touch-Ups